 I’m so excited because it is baby season!
 Well… it’s always baby season, but I am very partial to spring babies since PAC Man is one :) In the past few weeks, I have had the pleasure of being told by at least four different moms that they are expecting and I react the same way every time-tears!
 I am always overjoyed to hear when a woman is expecting a child, whether it is her first or fourth.
 Babies are my business and I love every aspect of it :) And just a couple of weeks ago, two friends both had baby girls.
 I’m not going to lie, baby fever has been chasing me.
 Luckily, my marathon training has me out running it for now :)

-I went to visit my girl, Marissa, just a few days after she had Pinky and I fell in love instantly!
+I went to visit my girl, Marissa, just a few days after she had "Pinky" and I fell in love instantly!
 She is just gorgeous!
-Last week when I went to visit again, I started thinking about the day Mr. Collins and I left the hospital and took PAC Man home.
+Last week when I went to visit again, I started thinking about the day my husband and I left the hospital and took PAC Man home.
 We had lots of visitors both in and out of the hospital.
 For some new moms, that can be very overwhelming.
 So I wanted to give some tips on how to have a smooth and successful visit with a new mom (and dad/partner) and their precious little one.

 - If visiting the family in the hospital, call ahead and try to make sure mom and baby are both rested and up to having company.
-Everyone wants to see the new addition on the first day, but it is okay to wait a couple of days.
+Everyone wants to see the new addition on the first day, but it is okay to wait a couple of days or weeks.

 - Do not give the new mom any advice whatsoever.
 She has been hearing unwanted advice since she announced her pregnancy.

-- Make sure you ask to hold the baby and wash your hands thoroughly before you do.
+- Make sure you ask if you can hold the baby and wash your hands thoroughly before you do.
+Do not get offended if mom does not want anyone to hold her baby.

 - If you are bringing young children with you, explain where you are going and that they need to be careful and quiet around the new baby.